DiamondLightSource/pyburt/README.md

 Note: the tests should be run from the root project directory.

-There are separate integration tests for pyburt.
-See `integration/README.md` for instructions.
+There are separate DLS integration tests for pyburt.
+See `dls-integration/README
+.md` for instructions.

-Note that running pytest against `integration` without running the test IOC first, as described in `integration/README.md`, will cause the tests to fail.
+Note that running pytest against `dls-integration` without running the test IOC first, as described in `dls-integration/README.md`, will cause the tests to fail.